What is Easter Sunday like in Rome?

 In terms of Easter Saturday, older children may enjoy the Easter Vigil because of the spectacle of the candles, although it doesn't start till late at night and will last until after midnight.

-That may sound like a strange question, but the fact is that Easter celebrations in Rome begin on Holy Saturday ('Sabato Santo') night, with the Easter Vigil held inside St Peter's Basilica and presided over by Pope Benedict 16.
+That may sound like a strange question, but the fact is that Easter celebrations in Rome begin on Holy Saturday ('Sabato Santo') night, with the Easter Vigil held inside St Peter's Basilica and presided over by the Pope.

 The service begins with the Basilica in more or less complete darkness.
 The Pope then lights a large 'Paschal' (Easter) candle, from which thousands of other, smaller candles, are lit until the whole church is flooded with candlelight.